mullanishah/collection-lists-example/README.md

 In a nutshell, Collection framework provides utility classes and interfaces that are readymade implementation of various data structures and algorithms.
 Whereas, List interface implementation classes stores elements in ordered fashion.

 In this example, I have tried to utilise capabilities and functions provided by ArrayList class in the Collection framework.
-This is a plain old Core Java application without any database, threading or file handling functionalities; intended to keep foucs purely on Collection framework.
+Here I have considered a imaginary Customer management system with features such as register, sort and unsubscribe customers.
+This is a plain old Core Java application without any database, threading or file handling capabilities; intended to keep focus purely on Collection framework.

 In order to execute the application, run MainTester class from com.core.tester package.
-Upon program execution, user will be asked to select approprate option from the list of Menus to perform following operations:
+Upon program execution, user will be asked to select appropriate option from the list of Menus to perform following operations:
 |    |                                   | List class method used                             |
 |----|-----------------------------------|----------------------------------------------------|
 | 1) | Register new customer             | (ArrayList.add(Object))                            |